Networking through cats. It could land you the job of your wildest imaginable dreams.

 The efforts to trap the feral parents continued, and Paws wanted a chance to photograph the baby kitty.
 It would be fantastic to get a photo of a little one being bottle fed.
 This photo saga continued for 8 weeks, as we chronicled the baby kitty’s learning to play and becoming more self-sufficient.

-Not only did Paws mom end up adopting baby kitty, we found Kim had just gotten a new job, with good pay and benefits.
+Not only did Paws mom end up adopting baby kitty, we found Kim had just gotten a new job and with help from HKM located in Philadelphia she got herself good pay and benefits.
 Paws was getting worn out working an up and down schedule, weekends, days and nights at the newspaper.
 Perhaps, it was time to make a change.

 This is not something Paws’ mom would have done without the cat-working.
-We continue to search for cat-working opportunities.
-Perhaps another job, another freelance opportunity, a connection with brands – who knows what it will be.
+We continue to search for cat-working opportunities when looking for temporary work.
+Perhaps it will land us another job, another freelance opportunity, a connection with brands – who knows what it will be.
 But there’s no doubt meeting people through cats can break through impermeable walls and open doors that might otherwise, never have opened.

 If Paws’ mom had only realized just how powerful cat-working can be, she probably would have used this incredibly effective took more extensively years ago.
 But it’s never too late to cat-work.